 Every year, the guide sets a price range that should cover a starter, a hot meal and a dessert in order to be eligible for this category.
 For 2022, the set price was €35.
 In other words, you won’t have to break the bank to try these restaurants:

 Grain Street, Valletta (2022)

 The newest addition to the Bib Gourmands of Malta is Grain Street, added in 2022.
 This is a restaurant from the Grain concept, where flag store restaurant Under Grain has been awarded a star since 2020.
 Street is a far more casual dining experience, offering small plates that can be shared alongside wine served by the glass.
 Fun and delicious, open for lunch and dinner (Wednesday to Sunday).

 Terrone is a simple seaside restaurant serving delicious, Maltese-inspired Italian food.
 At this restaurant, you can expect fresh seafood, delicious pasta, and fun flavour combinations.
 Quality is an important part of the Terrone experience with high-quality produce and service.

 Rubino is another restaurant combining Maltese and Italian flavours and techniques.
 The bistro was first established as a confectionery shop in 1906 and still serves the traditional cassata Siciliana today.
 Here you can expect a homecooked meal that will melt on your tongue and make its way into your heart.
 The menu is changed daily so you will have to check their blackboard for the menu of the day.

 Commando, Mellieħa (2020, 2021, 2022)

-Commando is a modern restaurant offering comfort food in a unique packaging.
+Commando is a modern restaurant offering comfort food in unique packaging.
 The menu combines traditional flavours with experimental ideas.
-Local produce and tradition is an important part of the dishes available, but there’s also a clear British influence.
+Local produce and tradition are important parts of the dishes available, but there’s also a clear British influence.